 Once the gift has been given by God, it now becomes a question of the call.
 The calling of God is a huge event in the life of a Christian, and it was a huge event in ours.
 God calls every Christian to live lives of service and ministry to others, and to produce fruit.
 The bottom line for every Christian is what Christ said in Matthew 7:16.

 “You will recognize them by their fruits.”Matthew 7:16, ESV

-The work of The Heart of Texas Foundation is a calling on the lives of our staff, donors, Key Partners, prayer partners, Board of Directors, and the Texas Field Ministers.
+The work of the Heart of Texas Foundation College of Ministry is a calling on the lives of our staff, faculty, students, donors, Key Partners, prayer partners, Board of Directors, and the Texas Field Ministers.

 Christ tells us, as he told his disciples in Matthew chapter 7, “You will know them by their fruits.”
 We pray earnestly that your own fruit is plentiful, as you respond to the calling God makes on your life.

 Over the last 12 years, we have seen the fruit of our labors, brought out as only the spirit of Jesus Christ could do it.
 It is our prayer that the fruit of our labors has been multiplied many times over, through the lives of people the Texas Field Ministers have touched.
 We do see evidence of that, and for it we give all thanks to the kindness of our God.
 We are grateful to the Texas Department of Criminal Justice for allowing us to come alongside them and join together to meet their rehabilitation goals, while we continue to offer spiritual growth and life-changing impact to many men and women inside Texas prisons.

 Our calling is a privilege, as we work with The Texas Department of Criminal Justice and our Key Partners to educate and equip Texas Field Ministers.